appwrite/docker-clamav/README.md

 #### Environment Variables

-This container has no environment variables.
+This image has no environment variables.

 #### Volumes

-You can mount any volume you need to allow the container to scan its files.
+You can mount any volume you need to allow the image to scan its files.

 ## Find Us